swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ![bg right:55% w:95%](./images/a-guide-to-mlops.png)

-Add new data to close the loop and improve the model.
+Use AI-assisted labeling to add new data, then retrain and improve the model.

 ## What you need